-The summary of the present work displayed that the α -MoO3 nanorods (diameter ~50-60 nm, length 1-2 μm) and AgNPs (size ~15 nm) were synthesized via solution process and were characterized.
+The summary of the present work displayed that the α -MoO3 nanorods (diameter \sim 50-60 nm, length 1-2 μ m) and AgNPs (size ~15 nm) were synthesized via solution process and were characterized.
 The α -MoO3 nanorods and AgNPs were used at low to high concentrations range (1 to 100 μ g/mL) against MCF-7 cancer cells, which indicates that the cytotoxicity of MCF-7 cells influence against cancer cells and are dose reliant validated via MTT and NRU assays.
-The cells in apoptosis were happened with the NPs at optimized doses of conc (50 μg/mL).
-The present work infers that the as compared to the α-MoO3 rods, AgNPs have more possibilities and high reactivity against breast cancer cells.
+The cells in apoptosis were happened with NPs at optimized doses of conc (50 μ g/mL).
+The present work infers that as compared to the α -MoO3 rods, AgNPs have more possibilities and high reactivity against breast cancer cells.
 These metal based NPs are much effective as compared to available organic compounds and their sustainability required under biological conditions.
-The study typify that NPs induces the cytotoxicity, apoptosis in MCF-7 cancer cells via p53, Bax, and caspase pathways, whereas Bcl2 act as an anti-apoptotic marker gene for cancer cells and are consistent with other data's.
-The ROS generation increased in cancer cells, due to the interaction of α-MoO3 rods and AgNPs.
+The study typify that NPs induces the cytotoxicity, apoptosis in MCF-7 cancer cells via p53, Bax, and caspase pathways, whereas Bcl-2 act as an anti-apoptotic marker gene for cancer cells and are consistent with other data's.
+The ROS generation increased in cancer cells, due to the interaction of α -MoO3 rods and AgNPs.
 From the entire experiment and their results it suggest that NPs are much effective and are responsible to regulate the growth of cancer cells.
-Due to the unique size and small diameter facilitates NPs and it can be easily entered in to the cells organelles and reacted fast against cancer cells.^[2] The utility of these NPs against cancer studies may possible to reduce the cost of the preparation of drugs also studies reduces the anxiety of surgery for the deprived patient.
+The use of nanostructured materials for to control the cancer cells, provides better and substantial approaches as compared to the available existing technologies, with no harmful or side effects due to their biocompatible nature.
+In future, the different shaped nanostructures have possibility to react directly and quickly to the cancer cells, due to their unique size and small dimension facilitates nanostructures and it can be easily entered in to the cells organelles and reacted fast against cancer cells.
+The utility of these NPs against cancer studies may possible to reduce the cost of the preparation, also studies reduces the anxiety of surgery for the deprived patient.